jest-community/eslint-plugin-jest/docs/rules/prefer-lowercase-title.md

 ### `allowedPrefixes`

-This array option allows specifying prefixes which contain capitals that titles can start with.
-This can be useful when writing tests for api endpoints, where you'd like to prefix with the HTTP method.
+This array option allows specifying prefixes, which contain capitals that titles can start with.
+This can be useful when writing tests for API endpoints, where you'd like to prefix with the HTTP method.

 By default, nothing is allowed (the equivalent of `{ "allowedPrefixes": [] }`).